-Contrary to popular belief, issues surrounding male-factor fertility are common.
-About 30–50% of fertility issues in different-sex couples can be attributed to male-fertility factors.
-As a reproductive endocrinologist (REI), I’ve seen the negative impact of male-factor fertility issues, as well as an all too common lack of awareness around them.
+Issues surrounding male factor infertility are common.
+About 30–50% of fertility issues in different-sex couples can be attributed to these factors.
+As a fertility nurse, I’ve seen the negative impact of male factor infertility issues, as well as an all too common lack of awareness around them.

-Male-factor infertility is a problem with sperm quality or delivery that makes achieving pregnancy more difficult or impossible without intervention.
+Male factor infertility is a problem with sperm quality or delivery that makes achieving pregnancy more difficult or impossible without intervention.
 It may be caused by low or abnormal sperm production or blockages in the delivery of sperm.
-These symptoms may be due to hormonal issues, genetic diseases, or environmental and lifestyle factors like heavy tobacco or alcohol consumption, drug use, or steroids.
+These symptoms may be due to hormonal issues, genetic disorders, or environmental and lifestyle factors like heavy tobacco or alcohol consumption, drug use, or the use of testosterone replacement therapy (TRT) or anabolic steroids.

 Semen analysis can provide valuable information on semen volume, sperm concentration, motility (how well the sperm move), and morphology (size, shape, and appearance).
 While sperm issues are a common cause of infertility, among different-sex couples experiencing infertility, the male partner does not undergo a fertility evaluation up to 27% of the time.
 This lack of testing can lead people down an inappropriate treatment path.
-As an employer, providing access to urologists and andrologists as part of your fertility benefits offering can help raise awareness around the importance of male-factor fertility testing.
+As an employer, providing access to reproductive urologists and andrologists as part of your fertility benefits offering can help raise awareness around the importance of male factor infertility testing.

 While you may have heard about providing employees access to egg freezing, sperm freezing is also important.
 In some instances, preservation is essential to future fertility.
 For example, I have advised individuals with a new cancer diagnosis to freeze their sperm before chemotherapy, surgery, or radiation.
 In addition, transgender women and non-binary people may choose to freeze their sperm before starting hormone therapy or surgery.
 As an employer, you can support your trans and non-binary employees by providing them with access to affirming providers and clinics.